oDevBR/curriculum/README.md

 ## 📖 About the project

-Pretty resume automatically generated from LinkedIn with some extra features.
+Pretty resume automatically generated from ?? with some extra features.

 ## 🌐 Deploy